Excision Fistula in Ano

 How is Anal Fistula Investigated?

 The Surgeon will take a full history and carry out a clinical examination.
-Usually this will involve a rigid sigmoidoscopy and sometimes a proctoscopy as well.
+Usually this will involve a rigid sigmoidoscopy and/or a proctoscopy.
 Often if the doctor is able find the inner and outer openings of the fistula and no special investigations will be required.

 If it is not possible to find the fistula or if the problem is longstanding or recurrent, an MRI scan or endoanal ultrasound scan will be recommended.